joemasilotti/masilotti.com/_posts/turbo-ios/2021-03-19-forms-and-basic-authentication.md

 {% include simulator.html image="turbo-ios/broken-form-ios.png" text="iOS form with the submit button disabled, but it doesn't seem to have actually submitted." %}

-From the generator, our controller re-renders the “new” view if the board game is invalid.
+From the generator, our controller re-renders the "new" view if the board game is invalid.
 By default, this sets the response status code as 200 OK.

 ```ruby
 def create